echemdb/unitpackage/doc/usage/unitpackage_usage.md

 entry.df.head()
 ```

-The description of the fields (column names) including units and/or other infromation are included in the resource schema.
+The description of the fields (column names) including units and/or other information are included in the resource schema.

 ```{code-cell} ipython3
 entry.package.get_resource('echemdb').schema